LandRegistry/bg-dev-pack-redesign/app/apis/download-a-document/1.0/technical-guide.md

 description: Use this service to download documents provided by HMLR

 eleventyNavigation:
-  key: Download a Document v1.0 Technical guide
+  key: Download a document v1.0 technical guide
-  parent: Download a Document v1.0
+  parent: Download a document v1.0

 notlive: false